exeunt3/the-open-template-v3-fork/replit.md

-# The Open Machine
+# The Open Machine (v3)

 A Next.js website built with Chakra UI for styling.

 ## Overview

 This is a content-focused website featuring articles, essays, and transmissions.
 It includes:
-- Homepage with navigation
+- Homepage with fluid chrome visual design
 - Library section
 - Transmissions (blog posts) with markdown content
 - Surveys section
+- Book pages: Earth Computer, Ethereum Localism Book, Friends of the Outside, Inverted City

 ## Tech Stack